 When you select reverse gear, make sure there are no obstacles or people behind the vehicle.
 When it is safe to proceed, go slowly.
-On 2-UP models, take account that the passenger can obstruct your view.

 Operating this vehicle with improper tires, or with improper or uneven tire pressure.

 Use of improper tires on this vehicle, or operation of this vehicle with improper or uneven tire pressure, may cause loss of control, tire blow outs, tire to move around on its rim, and increases the risk of an accident.